-- A historical look at AI promises, and current promises show the gap between the two is massive.
+- A historical look at AI promises and current promises shows the gap between the two is massive.

-Under the constant barrage of hype around AI, it is curious how AI has consistently failed to deliver to promises, or how AI is currently failing to meet the hype.
+Under the constant barrage of hype around AI, it is curious how AI has consistently failed to deliver promises or how AI is currently failing to meet the hype.